 Rhonda grew up in rural Kentucky where fast horses are bred — but she had more contact with horses on TV.
 A sitter’s family owned and exhibited Tennessee Walking Horses, so Rhonda spent time playing in the barn aisle.

 She’s worked as a sports broadcast technician for a national TV network, a photojournalist and as a newspaper general assignment reporter who still covered a lot of “cops and courts” along with school programs.

 She lives in central Connecticut with her husband and their pet cats in a hillside grove of oak trees.
-She enjoys riding horses and doing more research than she should.
+She enjoys riding horses, at long last, and doing too much research.